Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On October 28, 1995, Tom Glavine threw eight innings of one-hit ball and David Justice homered in the sixth inning to give the Atlanta Braves a 1-0 victory over the Cleveland Indians in Game 6 of the World Series.
 The win clinched the championship and brought the Braves their first title since moving to Atlanta in 1966.

 Glavine was dominant in Game 6.
-He retired the first 15 Indians in order before Tony Pena blooped a single into shallow right-center to lead off the sixth.
+He held the Indians hitless through five innings, walking Albert Belle twice during that stretch, before Tony Pena blooped a single into shallow right-center to lead off the sixth.
 That was Cleveland's only hit.
 Glavine walked three and struck out eight, working quickly and efficiently through one of the best lineups in the American League.
-Albert Belle, Manny Ramirez, Jim Thome, Eddie Murray, and Carlos Baerga combined to go 0-for-17 with five strikeouts.
+Albert Belle, Manny Ramirez, Jim Thome, Eddie Murray, and Carlos Baerga combined for no hits against him.

 Justice provided the only offense.
 Before the game, he had publicly criticized Atlanta fans for not being loud enough.
 He answered his own challenge with a solo home run off reliever Jim Poole, pulling it into the right field seats at Atlanta-Fulton County Stadium.

-Mark Wohlers pitched the ninth, striking out Paul Sorrento to end it.
+Mark Wohlers pitched the ninth, with Carlos Baerga flying out to center fielder Marquis Grissom for the final out.
 The Braves became the first franchise to win the World Series in three different cities, having previously won in Boston in 1914 and Milwaukee in 1957.
 Glavine won the World Series MVP award, his second individual postseason honor of that October.

 Get Baseball History in Your Inbox